miramar-labs/jetson-nano-dev/README.md

 ### Verify Tensorflow is set up correctly to see the GPU

-Activate the PytTensorflow virtualenv and open/run the jupyter/verify-tensorflow.ipynb:
+Activate the Tensorflow virtualenv and open/run the jupyter/verify-tensorflow.ipynb:

     aaron@nano:~$ py3.6.9_Tensorflow_jp4.4.1
     (py3.6.9_Tensorflow_jp4.4.1) aaron@nano:~$ jlab